operator-framework/operator-sdk/doc/user-guide.md

 ...
 ```

-In this way, may will be required to the same to ignore the third party API schemas added by you.
+It means that you might need to do an similar implementation to filter the third party API schemas and their dependencies added in order to provide a filtered a List of GVK(GroupVersionKind) to the  `GenerateAndServeCRMetrics` method.

 ### Handle Cleanup on Deletion